3 Mind Hacks To Increase Your Happy

 One excerpt reads, "Two recent sets of research findings suggest that positive beliefs and experiences increase attention to useful self-relevant negative information and thus may facilitate effective coping."

 If positive self-thinking can assist with life-altering illnesses, surely it can help you to develop a positive self-image.
 At the very least, it's not going to hurt to try out this practice.

 I like to pick affirmations that I have a hard time believing.
 For instance, “I AM good enough” is something I have written on a board and displayed in my living area as a visual reminder.
 I then say it out loud to myself, especially on days when I feel the complete opposite.
 I'm a recovering perfectionist and this is ongoing for me.
 The more I practice saying it out loud, the easier it becomes to believe what I am saying about myself.
 It sounds silly, but it works.

 How do you practice self-affirmations?

-It's simple, repeat to yourself reasons why you love yourself.
+It's simple, repeat to yourself the reasons why you love yourself.
 Many like to stare in the mirror and list their positive qualities daily.
-You can even use a dry erase marker to write these affirmations on your mirror.
-Others find success with writing down five to ten of their favorable traits in a notebook or journaling about them.
+You can even use a dry-erase marker to write these affirmations on your mirror.
+Others find success by writing down five to ten of their favorable traits in a notebook or journaling about them.

-The key here is to focus on what you appreciate about yourself or what your wanting to believe about yourself; not others.
-Once you've gotten into the habit of feeding your mind with the positive affirmation, you will find that the previous negative voice will begin to quell.
+The key here is to focus on what you appreciate about yourself or what you want to believe about yourself; not others.
+Once you've gotten into the habit of feeding your mind with positive affirmation, you will find that the previous negative voice will begin to quell.
 Changing your thinking is crucial if you want to raise your self-esteem.
 You have to believe you are great in order to exude it.
-This is a fake it till you make it trick.
+This is a fake it-till-you-make-it trick.

 10 Examples of Affirmations